microsoft/DynamicTelemetry/docs/Architecture/Components/Processors/Processor.language.document.md

 diagnostics, or employed to indicate failure and success in traditional testing.

-## Modeling Live System Behavior, with a Language Processor
+## Modeling Live System Behavior, with a Language Processor.

-Consider the state model processor as a tool to quickly and safely understand the system\'s operational characteristics after deployment.

-The state machine processor is typically beneficial in scenarios where software has been deployed into a production environment, and it cannot be rapidly altered or redeployed.
-It should be viewed as a diagnostic tool that can be employed extensively without affecting user security, privacy, or performance.

-After a conclusion is reached by the state machine processor, the production code is frequently modified to implement a more suitable and permanent solution.
-Consequently, the state machine processor can be deactivated once the revised deployment is completed.
+In this scenario, where a file is being hashed, assume there is a bug in the hashing algorithm.
+For example, the implementation of the hashing algorithm might have race conditions or, in exceptional cases, memory misalignment.
+If one of these issues occurs, the hash for the input file will be incorrect, making it challenging to debug in a production system.

+A Dynamic Telemetry Language Processor could be particularly useful for advanced diagnostics and tracking of this faulty hashing algorithm.

+in this example one could imagine the pseudo code below being utilized in a randomized pattern and deployed using dynamic telemetry into a production environment as you can see in the pseudo code periodically the hash of a file will be doubly computed once in the production code and secondarily in the telemetry code

+when or if hash is detected to be incorrect the dynamic telemetry language processor is able to emit extra to diagnostic telemetry that indicates to the programmer who is monitoring the back end databases that in fact the hashing algorithm is failing

 Lets look at a few examples, as they likely will help tell the tale